Sarra Lajnef

-Sarra Lajnef (ساره لجنف, born 5 September 1989, in Tunisia) is a retired swimmer who represented Tunisia and United Arab Emirates at international level.
-She has also competed in rowing.
+Sarra Lajnef (سارة الأجنف, born 5 September 1989, in Tunisia) is a multisport athlete who represented Tunisia and United Arab Emirates at international level.
+She started as a swimmer to then expand her athletic career into rowing then triathlon.

+She broke 5 Guinness World Records, 2 in 2022, 2 in 2023 and the last one in 2026 during the Dubai Marathon.

+At the World Master Games 2026, in Abu Dhabi, Lajnef was one of the most decorated athletes in the games with 7 medals in 3 different sports: Swimming, Rowing and Obstacle Course.

-At the 2012 Summer Olympics in London, she competed in the women's 200 metre breaststroke, finishing in 31st place in the heats.
+At the 2012 Summer Olympics in London, she became the first Tunisian female swimmer to qualify with FINA qualifying standards.
+She competed in the women's 200 metre breaststroke.

-Lajnef has won medals in several editions of the FINA World Masters Championships, African Games and Arab Games.
+Lajnef is one of the most decorated Tunisian female swimmers and has to today the highest number of individual national records.
+She has won medals in several editions of the FINA World Masters Championships, African Games and Arab Games.

-Lajnef won medals at the UAE Rowing Championships in 2018.
+Lajnef was the UAE Rowing Champion between 2017 and 2023 in single, double, double mix, quad and quad mix.